rjwats/esp8266-react/README.md

 * Configurable WiFi - Network scanner and WiFi configuration screen
 * Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
 * Network Time - Synchronization with NTP
+* MQTT - Connection to an MQTT broker for automation and monitoring
 * Remote Firmware Updates - Enable secured OTA updates
 * Security - Protected RESTful endpoints and a secured user interface